What happened next?

 No, of course not.
 So much more happened and the Ua Néills were just getting started.
 Remember Ruaidhrí King of Connacht and former High King?
 Well he had kids too and one of them decided to try and use the special status his family held with the Norman government to secure the throne of Connacht for his son.
 His name was Cathal Crobderg and his son’s name was Áed.
 Cathal secured a charter for the lands in Connacht but the charter did as much bad as it did good.
 It didn’t specify Áed specifically, rather the vague terms that the lands would pass to Cathal’s “heir”.
 This secured nothing – and now he was paying rent on land his family owned by right.
 Also, the charter stated that he would hold the lands for as long as he remained “loyal”.
-This is ambiguous as fuck because according to which standards is he checked to be still loyal?
+This is ambiguous as hell because according to which standards is he checked to be still loyal?
 Unsurprisingly, when he died, there was a succession dispute.

 When Cathal died the land went into arrears and Áed didn’t entertain the Norman’s written claim to his land.
 A new charter was issued to Richard de Burgh, granting Connacht to him. Áed responded by burning the royal castle at Athlone.
 Richard de Burgh and the Dublin government went about carving up Connacht then.
 It was eventually Feidlim, another of Cathal’s sons, that ascended to the throne.
 To placate him, Dublin leased out the five cantreds (large sections of land) which the king had retained of Connacht (part of Co.
 Roscommon).
 But Connacht, as a whole, belonged to Richard de Burgh.